pinntech/pinn-python/README.md

 This section details some of the most essential API actions and how to perform them using this library.

+## Changelog

+For a detailed account of each release, please refer to the CHANGELOG.

 ## License

 Copyright (c) 2019 Pinn Technologies, Inc.